oravapw/mylan/README.md

 player management.

 This is currently a specialized one-off app, but may grow into a more general tool later.
-There is no user management at this point, access control in production will be done with a simple Basic Auth check.
-All tournament judges will use the same access credentials.
+Access control is a single username + password pair, all tournament judges will use the same access credentials.

 I don't expect other people to find much use for this at the moment, but in case you want to try it out for whatever reason, read on.